5jjCopter/EzWifibroadcast/How-to's.md

 - Connect your android smartphone or tablet via USB to the RX Pi.
 - Enable USB-Tethering in the options of your smartphone (note, some smartphones don't support this out-of-the box or seem to have this function disabled, you may need a 3rd party app to make USB-Tethering work with your device)
-- Start FPV_VR app or other app (Tower App, QGroundcontrol etc.) on android device (don't forget to set `FORWARD_STREAM=raw` on the RX Pi when using FPV_VR app and to "rtp" when using the other apps)
+- Start FPV-VR 2018 app or other app (Tower App, QGroundcontrol etc.) on android device (don't forget to set `FORWARD_STREAM=raw` on the RX Pi when using FPV-VR app and to "rtp" when using the other apps)

 If you also have a HDMI monitor connected to the RX, you should see a short message at the bottom of the screen when the android device has been detected.